OO00dougal00OO/GlediatorOctoWs2811/README.md

 I hope this helps someone down the line, i now have a very happy lighting guy after getting this working :-D

+By the way this was modified after a couple of beers and half a bottle of wine . . . . .

 Enjoy